syncfusion-content/winui-docs/winui/Funnel-Chart/Data-label.md

 ---
 layout: post
-title: Data labels in WinUI Chart control | Syncfusion
+title: Data label in WinUI Chart control | Syncfusion
 description: This section explains about how to add and customize the data labels in Syncfusion WinUI Chart (SfFunnelChart) control.
 platform: WinUI
 control: SfFunnelChart
 documentation: ug
 ---

-# Data label in WinUI Chart (SfFunnelChart)
+# Data Label in WinUI Chart (SfFunnelChart)

 To improve the readability of data in the funnel chart, data points can be easily annotated with data labels.

-## Define data label
+## Define Data Label

 To define the data label in the chart, set the [ShowDataLabels]() property to true.
 The default value of [ShowDataLabels]() property is false.